Holistic Resource Management (HRM) Grazing Schemes Are Degenerative

 The proponents also like to claim that cattle hoof action is good for the soil because it compacts it, so that it doesn’t get washed away.
 There’s plenty of research, however, that shows soil compaction by cattle is a bad thing, because it prevents rain from infiltrating the ground and thus increases runoff and erosion downstream.
 At other times they claim that hoof action is good because it chops up the soil, which gives seeds places to germinate.
 But pulverized soil also increases runoff and erosion, and seed germination in the Southwest, as mentioned above, is primarily dependent upon timely precipitation.

-HRM advocates like to call it time-controlled grazing because they claim that how long cattle graze is more important than how much they graze.
+HRM is often called time-controlled grazing because its proponents claim that how long cattle graze is more important than how much they graze.
 But research (Galt 1999) has shown high forage utilization rates, like those used in HRM schemes, reduce forage production – even when plants are grazed when they are dormant in the winter.
 They also claim that high forage utilization rates are good because plants are stimulated to regrow when they’re grazed.
 Like a lot of HRM nonsense, it might sound good, but it’s not true in arid environments where plants grow mostly in response to the infrequent precipitation.
 It’s often been said, for example, that Arizona, like much of the arid West, is a land of perpetual drought, interrupted by an occasional wet year.
 The vegetation, along with the wildlife that depend upon it, have to survive the dry years so they can take advantage of the infrequent wet ones.
 This means livestock numbers must be modest enough to ensure conservative forage utilization rates.
 As one Forest Service range conservationist pointed out to me, “What happens if it doesn’t rain?”
 And the Southwest has been experiencing a nearly uninterrupted drought for the last 20 years.

 Another problem with time-controlled grazing is that a myriad of fences are typically built to create small pastures, called paddocks by HRM devotees, in order to promote the high-intensity grazing.
 But barbed wire fences can kill or injure wildlife, and also disrupt their normal movements.
 And the portable electric fences that HRM devotees like to use can kill small animals, like birds and lizards.